China's Xi promises better investment climate, cyber war deal seen

 The world's biggest plane maker's long-expected move into low-cost China followed its news of a big order for some 300 planes from China, valued at about $38 billion at list prices.

-But the finishing center plan has not been popular with labor unions and also attracted the ire of leading Republican presidential hopeful Donald Trump, who said it would take jobs away from the United States.
+But the finishing centre plan has not been popular with labour unions and also attracted the ire of leading Republican presidential hopeful Donald Trump, who said it would take jobs away from the United States.

 Xi toured the Everett, Washington, factory where Boeing its largest aircraft, and was shown a demonstration on board a 787 Dreamliner, which is popular with Chinese airlines.